Marathon: Marathon mania in the US

 The Boston Marathon began on 19 April 1897 and was inspired by the success of the first marathon competition in the 1896 Summer Olympics.
 It is the world's oldest annual marathon and ranks as one of the world's most prestigious road racing events.
 Its course runs from Hopkinton in southern Middlesex County to Boylston Street in Boston.
 Johnny Hayes' victory at the 1908 Summer Olympics also contributed to the early growth of long-distance running and marathoning in the United States.
 Later that year, races around the holiday season including the Empire City Marathon held on New Year's Day 1909 in Yonkers, New York, marked the early running craze referred to as "marathon mania".
 Following the 1908 Olympics, the first five amateur marathons in New York City were held on days that held special meanings: Thanksgiving Day, the day after Christmas, New Year's Day, Washington's Birthday, and Lincoln's Birthday.

-Frank Shorter's victory in the marathon at the 1972 Summer Olympics would spur national enthusiasm for the sport more intensely than that which followed Hayes' win 64 years earlier.
+Frank Shorter's victory in the marathon at the 1972 Summer Olympics spurred national enthusiasm for the sport more intensely than Hayes' win had done 64 years earlier.
 In 2014, an estimated 550,600 runners completed a marathon within the United States.
 This can be compared to 143,000 in 1980.
 Today, marathons are held all around the world on a nearly weekly basis.